jgeumlek/WiimoteGlue/README.md

 to see the (very few) command line arguments.

 You'll need certain file permissions on the uinput and wiimote event devices.

-Depending on your distro, you might need to edit uinput.c to use the appropriate location for uinput on your system.
-WiimoteGlue assumes it is at /dev/uinput
+You might need to use --uinput-path to tell WiimoteGlue where the uinput device is on your system.
+(You might even need to modprobe uinput)